Silkey-Team/silkey-jwt/README.md

 import silkeySdk from "@silkey/sdk";

 // The needed data varaibles are:
-// redirectUrl: Where the user is redirected after auth
+// redirectUrl: Where the user is redirected after auth, this Url need to handle GET and POST requests as that is how the token is returned from Athena
-// cancelUrl: Where the user is redirected if they cancel auth
+// cancelUrl: Where the user is redirected if they cancel authentication
 // scope: "email" or "id" email if you want access to the users email, otherwise id
 // refId: (optional) This data will be returned to the program after authentication, and can be used to track previous actions before signup
 // ssoTimestamp: (Optional) Time when params were generated, will be automatically generated if not present